kean/Nuke/README.md

 ### Request Dedupication

-By default `ImagePipeline` combines the requests with the same `loadKey` into a single task.
+By default `ImagePipeline` combines the requests for the same image (but can be different processors) into the same task.
 The task's priority is set to the highest priority of registered requests and gets updated when requests are added or removed to the task.
 The task only gets cancelled when all the registered requests are.

 > Deduplication can be disabled using `ImagePipeline.Configuration`.